matjazpotocnik/ProcessWire-AIOM-All-In-One-Minify/README.md

 AIOM+ caching.
 Or use a commercial product [ProCache](https://processwire.com/store/pro-cache/).

-**WARNING:** If you implement manual minimizing of CSS/LESS/JS files (by calling API function in your template file) and you uninstall this module, your site will stop working!
+**WARNING:** If you implement manual minimizing of CSS/LESS/JS files (by calling API function in your template files) and you uninstall this module, your site will stop working!
 I don't use LESS or Domain sharding, so I never tested it.
+The version of LESS shipped with this module is very old and might break with the new versions of PHP.

 - - -